LLC: Everything You Need to Know

 A limited entrepreneur is very similar to a limited partner in a partnership context.
 Like limited partners, limited entrepreneurs typically do not have an active role in the management of the company nor are they held ultimately responsible for any company debt incurred.
-In addition, any income or losses received by a limited entrepreneur will be considered passive under the tax code.
+Also, any income or losses received by a limited entrepreneur will be considered passive under the tax code.

 What is a ‘Limited Company – LC’?

 Formation of a limited company affords the company the ability to keep its debts separated from any shareholder debt.
-This is extremely important in a time of financial distress for a company as the shareholders assets will not be at risk of seizure by creditors given the limited company formation.
+This is extremely important in a time of financial distress for a company as the shareholders' assets will not be at risk of seizure by creditors given the limited company formation.

 Advantages of an LLC

 There are several advantages of an LLC.
 Here are a few: